‘You made a kid’s dream come true’: Norris wins 1st F1 world driver’s title

 - list 4 of 4Australia crush England, take 2-0 series lead in The Ashes

-After crossing the line his team engineer told him: “That’s it mate, you are world champion, world champion!”
+After he crossed the line, his team engineer told him: “That’s it, mate, you are world champion, world champion!”

 “Thank you guys, you made a kid’s dream come true,” he replied.

-“I haven’t cried in awhile, I didn’t think I would cry but I did,” Norris said on the podium in the desert night at the floodlit Yas Marina circuit.
+“I haven’t cried in a while.
+I didn’t think I would cry, but I did,” Norris said on the podium in the desert night at the floodlit Yas Marina Circuit.

-“I want to thank my mum, my dad, they’ve supported me since the beginning.
+“I want to thank my mum, my dad; they’ve supported me since the beginning.

 “It feels amazing, I know now what Max feels like a little bit.
 I want to congratulate both Max and Oscar, I’ve enjoyed it, it’s been a long year!” he added.